alienflip/zku.one-Course/week_3/README.md

 [contract](https://github.com/alienflip/zku/blob/main/week_3/randomDice.sol)

 ```
-Wirth only solidity, the pseudo-random-dice roll can take a users random input, make sure it is a large number, and then hash it with the current block hashwith keccack256 to find a pseudo random hash.
+Wirth only solidity, the pseudo-random-dice roll can take a users random input, make sure it is a large number, and then hash it with the current block hash with keccack256 to find a pseudo random hash.
 ```

 2.1.
 What are the issues with this approach?